GRAFT: Decoupling Ranking and Calibration for Survival Analysis: Conclusions

 \section{Conclusions}

-We introduced GRAFT (Gated Residual AFT), a novel survival analysis model that addresses key limitations of existing approaches through three main innovations: a hybrid architecture that combines linear and non-linear components, integrated feature selection via stochastic gates, and principled training via stochastic imputation and a C-index aligned ranking-based optimization.
-Our experimental evaluation demonstrated that GRAFT outperforms baselines in discrimination performance and calibration.
-The ablation study confirms that both architectural components contribute synergistically, with stochastic gates providing robust C-index preservation under extreme noise.
+We introduced GRAFT, a novel survival analysis model built around three core contributions: the explicit decoupling of prognostic ranking from survival calibration, a hybrid architecture that combines linear and non-linear components trained via stochastic imputation and a C-index-aligned ranking loss, and integrated feature selection via stochastic gates.
+Our experiments demonstrate that GRAFT outperforms baselines in both ranking and calibration.
+The ablation study further confirms that the architectural components contribute synergistically, with stochastic gates providing robust performance preservation under extreme noise conditions.